How School Employees Can Protect Themselves From Health Risks

 What steps can teachers and professors take to disinfect and clean classrooms and shared spaces?

-All of the guidance documents borrow from the latest advice given by the Centers for Disease Control and Prevention (CDC) and expert advice from other leading health, government, and academic organizations.
+The guidance documents borrow from the latest advice given by the Centers for Disease Control and Prevention (CDC) and expert advice from other leading health, government, and academic organizations.

 The guidelines share actionable steps and recommendations to protect K-12 and college staff and students, including information on the following key areas: